The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Results

 To measure the average sensitivity of a readout channel in the UMM to external magnetic fields, we averaged together the magnitude of pickup in each channel for every field value and fit the resulting data with a line for the positive applied fields and the negative applied fields separately.
 The slope of that fit is the amount of phase shift per unit of applied magnetic field, which is the sensitivity.

-For the aluminum configuration, the empirically measured sensitivity is 0.039 $\pm$ 0.003 $\Phi_{0}$/G for the positive fields and 0.038 $\pm$ 0.003\,$\Phi_{0}$/G for the positive fields in the first run and 0.054 $\pm$ 0.004\,$\Phi_{0}$/G for the second run.
-The positive and negative field values result in consistent fits for the second run.
+For the aluminum configuration, the empirically measured sensitivity is 0.039 $\pm$ 0.003 $\Phi_{0}$/G for the positive fields and 0.038 $\pm$ 0.003\,$\Phi_{0}$/G for the negative fields in the first run.
+For the second run, the data for both the positive and negative field values yield a sensitivity of 0.054 $\pm$ 0.004\,$\Phi_{0}$/G. The positive and negative field values result in consistent fits for the second run.
 These results are averages across 593 channels (out of 619 channels that show real SQUID response) and 429 channels (out of 436), respectively.
+The two runs took place in different cooldowns with slightly different thermal properties and slightly modified RF packaging, which contributes to the different number of channels found between the two runs.
 The quoted uncertainties are statistical uncertainties from fitting the sensitivities at plus and minus one standard error.
 They do not account for systematic uncertainties like variations in the magnetic field in our cryostat due to inhomogeneities in the Helmholtz coil field, small differences in the alignment from cooldown to cooldown, and minor repairs and modifications made to the UMM between cooldowns.
-These sources of systematic uncertainty likely account for the difference between the two runs.
+These sources of systematic uncertainty likely account for the difference in sensitivity between the two runs.

 Measurements of the copper configuration were more complex to interpret than the aluminum configuration.
 The overall shielding environment was less stable than the aluminum configuration.
 The SQUID curves themselves were noisier, and many channels often appeared to include random pickup (either an excess or a deficit) for only a few of the field values while the remaining values followed a somewhat linear trend (see Fig.~\ref{fig:channels}).
 We believe that this behavior is related to decreased RF stability of the device and an increased sensitivity to RF and magnetic signals from outside the cryostat other than the applied magnetic field.
 There was also a significant increase in the number of channels with high enough magnetic field pickup to undergo wrapping in $\Phi_{0}$ for one or more of the magnetic field values at which data was taken.
 Taken together, these differences mean that far fewer channels passed when applying the same cuts as we did to the aluminum configuration.